Is your business ready to go global? We’re here to help.

 Making sustainable consumption a conscious choice

 ESG integration is now a critical mandate for companies as more stakeholders, particularly millennials and Gen Z consumers, demand sustainable products.
 A Deloitte survey indicates that 73% of Gen Z consumers are willing to pay extra for sustainable products and prefer working with companies with commitments to sustainability.
 The results align with our e-commerce research, where 83% of Indian consumers prefer buying from companies with a well-defined ESG strategy.
-These findings emphasize the importance of meeting sustainable expectations, particularly for SMEs in India.

 Driving sustainable success with ESG